LHAASO-SJTU/Paper-Discussion/README.md

 # LHAASO SJTU Group

 > This repository is used for paper reading.
 You can add a new paper of interest with title \[paper title\]\(link\).
 > To discuss a paper in group meeting, a special label can be set.
 Modify the contents of the `README.md` file to update the list of papers.
 Alternatively, you can add a small subpage in the `paper-summaries` directory and make a small summary about the highlights of the article.
+>
+> Link to Github page: https://lhaaso-sjtu.github.io/Paper-Discussion/

 ### Week of May 27, 2024
 * [LHAASO First Catalog](paper-summaries/summary_1.md) Sergio (Mon)